SushiCannibale/hyprsymbol/README.md

 ### 🚧 Project still under development 🚧
-This project is still under high intensity development.
+This project is still under development.
-Do not despair, I promise I will continue to update it :3
+Do not despair, I promise I will give updates...
+Soon...

-- [ ] Check this box if you want to be notified for any update on this project[^1].

-[^1]: Just kidding, you can't

----

-### If you still want to try it out
-First, run `git clone git@github.com:SushiCannibale/hyprsymbol.git` to clone the repo.
-`cd` in it.
+## About the project
+Hyprsymbol is a tool created to quickly copy-paste emojis and other unicode symbols on your needs.
+This was highly inspired by the `CTRL + SHIFT + u` shortcut on[kitty](https://sw.kovidgoyal.net/kitty/).

+## Installation
+🚧 ... 🚧

+## Roadmap
+- [ ] EGL / Cairo graphic design
+- [ ]
+- [ ] Config file
+- [ ] Styling file (the most important)

+## Contributing
+As always, feel free to fork the repo and open a pull request if you have any suggestion.
+Please keep in mind that I'm absolutely not an expert and mainly do this as myself to understand how the Wayland ecosystem functions.

+1. Fork the repo
 > [!NOTE]
 > You can check that you are running a Wayland session with `echo $XDG_SESSION_TYPE`.
-> Doing this should output `wayland`.

-Then, check that you have installed `wayland-scanner`.
-(running `whereis wayland-scanner` should do the trick)

-Step three, type `./scan` to generate the sources from the prototypes.

-Finally, run `make` and execute `hyprsymbol` to be greeted by an empty, lonely, pointless black box...
-Y-Y
+2. Run `./scan` to generate the headers and glue code for the protocols. (you should have installed `wayland-scanner` in order to do this)

+3. Finally, run `make` to compile the project and generate the binary.